f5devcentral/f5-agility-labs-xc/docs/class4/lab2.rst

    .. image:: _static/lab2-task5-001.png
       :width: 800px

-   You should now be blocked from accessing the 'getbylastname' endpoint, as it is a shadow API—an undocumented and unapproved endpoint.
+   You should now be blocked from accessing the 'getbylastname' API endpoint, as it is a shadow API—an undocumented and unapproved endpoint.
 **End of Lab**

 .. image:: _static/labend.png